1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 18. Hit 'Em Up (Mix Error) feat.
 Outlawz

-• Bonus Track #15 : we don't know when the song was given/sold to Syke, but it was a very important part of the album, part of the 95 prison drafts for Euthanasia, so it is difficult to imagine the album without it.
+• "Until The End of Time" : we don't know when the song was given/sold to Syke, but it was clearly written for the album, and the concept comes from the 95 prison drafts for Euthanasia, so it is difficult to imagine the album without it.

-• Bonus Track #17 : "Hit 'Em Up (Final Mix)" version of the song was more likely aimed for Outlawz LP (cf. Immortalz).
-At the sequence of the album we consider, the song probably did not have the "Make Money" Capucine Jackson singing (probably added the 19th of April).
+• "Hit 'Em Up" was more likely aimed for Outlawz LP (cf. Immortalz).
+For the sequence of the album we consider, the song didn't have the "Make Money" singing yet (added the 19th of April).

 Bonus Disc : Demo Collection